Modern-Messiah/Modern-Messiah/README.md

         databases: ["MongoDB", "PostgreSQL", "Redis"]
     },
     whatIDo: "Development of web applications and intelligent bots",
-    funFact: "Debugging is like a quest"1
+    funFact: "Debugging is like a quest"
 };
 ```